We take an unconventional approach to systemic change

 Diversity is the solution, not the problem

 All of our projects bring together stakeholders from across a whole system.
-Politicians, businesspeople, community leaders, activists, police, journalists, artists, researchers, clergy, trade unionists, young people . . .
+Politicians, business people, community leaders, activists, police, journalists, artists, researchers, clergy, trade unionists, young people . . .
 Diversity may feel like the problem, but it is at the heart of problem solving.
-Progress results from skilfully engaging people with different perspectives and interests to collaborate on shared concerns.
+Progress results from skillfully engaging people with different perspectives and interests to collaborate on shared concerns.

 Proven ways to collaborate and learn

 Reos Partners takes a custom approach to every situation.
 But we often employ a combination of two tested approaches: transformative scenarios processes and social labs.
 We also offer training and coaching to build the capacities and skills that enable enduring systems change.